Get Started

 -up, --user-properties <USERPROPERTIES...> | the user properties of MQTT 5.0 (e.g. -up "name: mqttx cli") |

--f, --format <TYPE> | format the message body, support base64, json, hex, binary and cbor |
+-f, --format <TYPE> | format the message body, support base64, json, hex, binary, cbor and msgpack |

 -v, --verbose | turn on verbose mode to display incoming MQTT packets |